Bishoy-Morgan/Blogsy/README.md

-# 🚀 MediumLite – A Modern Blogging Platform
+# 🚀 Blogsy – A Modern Blogging Platform

-Welcome to **MediumLite** – a lightweight, clean, and powerful blogging platform built with **Flask**.
+Welcome to **Blogsy** – a lightweight, clean, and powerful blogging platform built with **Flask**.
 Whether you're a writer, reader, or developer, MediumLite gives you a beautiful space to create and explore ideas.

 ---